jimmykurian/Reactivities/client-app/docs/app/features/activities/details/ActivityDetails/functions/default.md

 This component uses the Semantic UI React library to create a card layout for displaying activity details.
 It includes an image, title, date, description, and buttons for editing or canceling the activity.
-The `cancelSelectActivity` function is called when the "Cancel" button is clicked.
+The `cancelSelectedActivity` function is called when the "Cancel" button is clicked.
 The `openForm` function is called with the activity ID when the "Edit" button is clicked.
+The component accesses the `activityStore` from the MobX store context to get the selected activity and relevant functions.

 ## Example